 Sewage in Your Home

 The back-up of sewage through the drains in your home or business is an unpleasant situation.
 Fortunately, there are steps you can take to protect your property.
 We have staff on-duty around the clock.
-Call our service number (410) 643-3535.
-After business hours, and on holidays and weekends, your call will be answered by the County's Emergency Services dispatchers.
+Call our office at 410-643-3535.
+After business hours, and on holidays and weekends, call the same number 410-643-3535.
+Your call will be answered by the County's Emergency Services dispatchers.
 Discontinue inside water use in the event of a sewage backup.

 Peak of Sewage Flow

-If the sewer cleanout is accessible, an emergency crew will be able to determine if the blockage is in the customer's line or in the county line.
+If the sewer cleanout is accessible, technician(s) will be able to determine if the blockage is in the customer's line or in the county line.
 If the blockage is in the county line, the crew will be able to break the blockage, ending the back-up.

 Anything which should not be in a sewer line has the potential of causing a blockage.
 For example: